-In addition, studies indicate that dairy improves bone density, reduces the risk of developing osteoporosis, and lowers older adults’ risk of fractures, which is a problem as people age.
+In addition, studies indicate that dairy improves bone density, reduces the risk of developing osteoporosis, and lowers older adults’ risk of fractures.
+This is a major problem as people age.

 Have you heard of “coronary artery calcification”?
 This refers to the buildup of calcium in the blood vessels around the heart.
 To control calcium buildup, you actually need adequate calcium, low phosphate, and adequate fat-soluble vitamins.
 All of these requirements are covered by consuming dairy.
 In fact, dairy products are rich in calcium, protein, potassium, and phosphorus.